onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 ##### Define and validate hypothesis

 Another goal shoul be the validation of hypothesis.
 This only works if you define hypothesis in the first place.
 I'll explain that part more detailed in the [defining a lean process](#defining-a-lean-process) section.
+A simple product hypothesis could be something like:

+> If we change the call to action for our signup from 'Signup' to 'Get fucking started' we increase the signup conversion

+The rest is specifying the success metric further, designing the experiment (A/B test) and tracking the hell out of it.

 ##### Ingest data in the companies DNA

 ## Building a team, structures and cuture